aridjayarecipes/cutesrecipes.web.app/content/post/2003-steps-to-make-ultimate-dahi-bhalle.md

 - "as required Bhujia  pomegranate  for garnish"
 - "as required Water"
 recipeinstructions:
-- "Soak urad Dal &amp; moong overnight."
+- "Soak urad Dal & moong overnight."
-- "Wash the Dal &amp; grind them into fine paste.(Don&#39;t add water while grinding)"
+- "Wash the Dal & grind them into fine paste.(Don't add water while grinding)"
 - "Beat the batter for 5 mins.It will be light and fluffy."
-- "Add salt &amp; jeera into the mixture."
+- "Add salt & jeera into the mixture."
-- "Take a kadai &amp; heat oil.Add spoonful of the batter into the oil &amp; deep fry them.Fry till the vadas are crisp &amp; golden."
+- "Take a kadai & heat oil.Add spoonful of the batter into the oil & deep fry them.Fry till the vadas are crisp & golden."
 - "Drop these vadas into a bowl of water for 10-20 mins."
 - "Meanwhile whisk the yoghurt in a bowl.Add little sugar into mixture."
-- "Squeeze the excess water from the vadas &amp; transfer into a bowl.Put yoghurt mixture over the vadas."
+- "Squeeze the excess water from the vadas & transfer into a bowl.Put yoghurt mixture over the vadas."
 - "Sprinkle cumin powder,black salt,chilli powder,chaat masala, tamarind date chutney,mint chutney on top."
-- "Garnish with bhujia &amp; pomegranate pearls."
+- "Garnish with bhujia & pomegranate pearls."
 - "Serve chilled."
 categories:
 - Recipe